olog2n/SolidityStaticAnalyzers/README.md

 Reference: https://github.com/crytic/slither/wiki/Detector-Documentation#public-function-that-could-be-declared-external

 So, what this info gives to us?
-After reading we can understand that we got reentrancy in daposit method, then we can see that we get reentrancy at internal method _harvest with full info about it
+After reading we can understand that we got reentrancy in deposit method, then we can see that we get reentrancy at internal method _harvest with full info about it